What can we learn from the conformal noninvariance of the Klein-Gordon equation?: Revisiting the conformal invariance of Maxwell's equations

-Besides the unexpected, but interesting, physical consequences we arrived at in the previous sections, there is actually an extra physical insight that comes with the noninvariance of the KGE under a Weyl transformation.
-This additional outcome involves, however, the dynamics of a completely different physical system.
-In fact, given that charged particles interact with electromagnetism, and given that the latter is classically governed by Maxwell's equations, we naturally expect that the conclusions we reached in the previous section should have some impact on the way the equations of electromagnetism transform under a Weyl mapping of spacetime.

-The conformal transformation of Maxwell's equations in curved spacetime is very well studied in the literature and it is well known that these equations are conformally invariant \cite{ConformalIssue,Particles+Fields,Wald,Fulton,Cunningham,Bateman,Rosen,Codirla,Cote}\footnote{As we mentioned in the footnote of the Introduction, the effect of the pure Weyl conformal transformation subtly emerges mixed with a diffeomorphism under a coordinate conformal transformation when the latter is expressed in curvilinear coordinates.
+The conformal transformation of Maxwell's equations in curved spacetime is very well studied in the literature and it is well known that (in the 4-dimensional spacetimes we are interested in this paper) these equations are conformally invariant \cite{ConformalIssue,Particles+Fields,Wald,Fulton,Cunningham,Bateman,Rosen,Codirla,Cote}\footnote{The effect of the pure Weyl conformal transformation subtly emerges mixed with a diffeomorphism under a coordinate conformal transformation when the latter is expressed in curvilinear coordinates.
 This has been shown in detail for the case of Maxwell's equations in Ref.\,\cite{Rosen} by extending the results of Refs.\,\cite{Cunningham,Bateman} to curved spacetime.}.
-What has not been discussed in the literature, however, is where does the conformal invariance of Maxwell's equations describing massless radiation stand with respect to the way massive matter waves transform under a Weyl rescaling of spacetime.
-Our first goal in this section is thus to fill this gap in the literature.
+What has not been discussed in the literature, however, is where does the conformal invariance of Maxwell's equations stand with respect to the way massive matter waves transform under a Weyl rescaling of spacetime.
+Our goal in this section is thus to fill this gap in the literature.